4Soft-de/harness-model/docs/vec-navigation-api.md

 `nullable`, `stream`, `collection`).
 It is the intended entry point of a chain: a plain getter becomes a navigation, and operators take it from there.

-Concrete navigations are grouped into **catalogs** — one final class per subject area, named after the plural of the domain concept (`Descriptions`, `Placements`), with a private constructor and static factory methods returning the navigation interfaces.
+Concrete navigations are grouped into **catalogs**: final classes with a private constructor and static factory methods returning the navigation interfaces.
 Because the factories return the interface type and not a raw `Function`, a navigation can be *passed to* another navigation as a typed parameter.
 That is what makes higher-order navigations expressible.

+### Catalog organisation

+**A navigation belongs to the catalog of its source type `S`.** The catalog is named after that type in plural with the `Vec` prefix dropped, and method names state only the *target*, never the source.

+Granularity is the **nearest model supertype** that has navigations, so a type shares a catalog with its subtypes, and `Has*` mixin interfaces are legitimate source types with their own catalogs.
+A catalog is split only once it grows unwieldy.
+This bounds the number of catalogs — the model has several hundred classes — without making the lookup ambiguous.

+That gives a mechanical answer to *"I am holding an `x`, where can I go from here?"*: the navigation is in the catalog named after `x`'s type or one of its supertypes or mixins, and autocomplete on that catalog enumerates everything reachable.
+Two consequences of the rule are worth stating explicitly:

+- **The source never appears in a method name.** A catalog with a single source type does not need to disambiguate, so `parentDocumentVersion()` stays as it is instead of becoming `parentDocumentVersionOfOccurrence()`.
+Since the factories take no arguments, they cannot be overloaded, which means a catalog mixing source types is *forced* to encode the source in its method names — the legacy `PartOccurrenceOrUsageNavs` shows the result.
+- **Where a family shares a target, the navigation belongs at the family level.** `Placements.locations()` starts at `VecPlacement` and resolves the subtype internally, rather than offering separate `onPointLocations()`/`onWayLocations()` entries that would reintroduce source-encoded names.

+The rule deliberately optimises the "from" direction. *"Which navigations lead to a `VecLocation`?"* is not answerable from the class layout, because a target is reachable from many sources while a navigation has exactly one source; that direction is served by documentation and by search, not by where the code lives.

 ### The legacy API (`navigations`)

-The older generation follows the same catalog idea — one final class per subject area, named `<Concept>Navs`, with static factory methods — but every factory returns a raw `java.util.function.Function`.
+The older generation uses catalogs too — final classes named `<Concept>Navs` with static factory methods — but every factory returns a raw `java.util.function.Function`, and the catalogs follow no single grouping rule.
 Consequences:

 - A navigation has no type identity and cannot be distinguished from any other function.
 - Result shapes are inconsistent across the catalogs: bare values, `Optional`, `List` and `Stream`